 Monetary Unit: 1 Togrog (tugrik) = 100 Mongos

-Main Exports: Copper Concentrates, de-haired cashmere, textiles, hides.
+Main Exports: Copper concentrates, de-haired cashmere, textiles and hides.

 Internet Domain: .mn